bhagya-gundal/Challenge-Writing/README.md

 ## Introduction:

-Learning to act optimally on time series data is of practical uses in various industries.
-The value of taking an action depends on future actions and states, which makes it difficult to be modeled using a conventional machine leanrning techniques.
-This is where reinforcement learning comes in picture.
-In this challenge you will be working on multivariate time series data.
+Learning to act optimally on time series data is of practical use in various industries.
+The value of taking an action depends on future actions and states, which makes it difficult to be modeled using conventional machine learning techniques.
+This is where reinforcement learning comes in the picture.
+In this challenge, you will be working on multivariate time series data.
 To get started on the challenge, begin by finding a multivariate time series dataset whose dependent/target variable is a real number and has finite action choices/actions.
-In this challenge, you will build a open-gym ai (openAI gym) environment for that dataset to be able to run for an RL algorithm.
-You are encouraged to run any of the following TF-agent algorithms - DQN, REINFORCE, DDPG, TD3, PPO or SAC on it.
-Please go through step by step implementation guide to meet the requirements of challenge.
+In this challenge, you will build an open-gym ai (openAI gym) environment for that dataset to be able to run for an RL algorithm.
+You are encouraged to run any of the following TF-agent algorithms - DQN, REINFORCE, DDPG, TD3, PPO, or SAC on it.
+Please go through step by step implementation guide to meet the requirements of the challenge.

 Currently the following algorithms are available under TF-Agents: